magmide/magmide/posts/comparisons-with-other-projects.md

 - It's a pure functional language with a garbage collector, so it will never perform as well as a self-hosted bare metal compiler.
 - And let's be honest, the name "Coq" is just terrible.

 Another really important problem is that Coq can only produce runnable programs with the [extraction mechanism](https://softwarefoundations.cis.upenn.edu/lf-current/Extraction.html), which gives no guarantees about the extracted code doing the same thing as the original.
-Extraction [isn't itself verified](https://github.com/MetaCoq/metacoq/issues/163), so arbitrary bugs are possible during the process itself, and even if it were verified it would rely on the target language environment being correct.
+Extraction [isn't itself verified](https://github.com/MetaCoq/metacoq/issues/163), so arbitrary bugs are possible during the process, and even if it were verified it would rely on the target language environment being correct.
 Although fully verified Magmide toolchains are very far away, the design is tailored specifically to that goal.

 Coq has existed *since 1989* and is still a very niche tool mostly only used by academics or former academics.
 Rust by comparison doesn't offer anywhere close to the correctness-proving power, has only been a mature language since 2015, but has achieved truly impressive adoption.
 The most damning accusation I can make against Coq is that it isn't even that broadly adopted *in academia*.
 Why aren't almost all papers in mathematics, logic, philosophy, economics, and computer science not verified in Coq?
 And yet approachable tools like python and julia and matlab are much more common?